Walter E. Perkins: Career

-Through his performances across the country, Perkins reported to have become famous as a comedic actor.
+Through his performances across the country, Perkins reportedly became famous as a comedic actor.
 He was playing at the Majestic Theatre in San Francisco after 1906 earthquake when the great earthquake and fire of 1906 struck.
 He was uninjured and offered accounts of the experience to the Biddeford papers.

 Walter Perkins appeared in sixteen screen films from 1914 to 1922, some of which were adaptations of his stage work.
 Perkins continued to act in productions across the U.S. and Canada until his death.